AgeBK/mw-painters/NOTES.md

+commented out "Image 1, etc the text for slideshow"

+min height on slideshow image, looks to small when phone size??

 had issue when trying to render ContactForm
 I tried this{ContactForm} which doesn't execute the function I needed <ContactForm/> which does